 Jen: … to take action.
 The DHS, don’t see something, say something, really comes into play here and making sure that the right people are looking at these information.
 And don’t just laugh it off as, “Well, he’s just a kid,” or, “He didn’t mean that.”
 Well, there’s no way to know that he didn’t mean that.

 Bryan: Through the process.

-So there’s things like having a school counselor that may be more familiar with this individual than somebody else.
+So there are things like having a school counselor that may be more familiar with this individual than somebody else.
 There’s the security, which often looks at it just from security.
-There’s the teachers, all of the other individuals that may be familiar with the student, and/or getting parents involved, law enforcement involved.
+There are the teachers, all of the other individuals that may be familiar with the student, and/or getting parents involved, law enforcement involved.
 There are many, many parts of this team that should be evaluating these situations.

 Jen: Yeah.
 Sometimes the people that we’ve worked with have had a hard time understanding the need to reach out for law enforcement, and they don’t feel that it’s reached a certain level to where they need to reach out to law enforcement.
 But the thing is, law enforcement is there to help, so even if the situation does not escalate to that point, it’s not a bad thing to reach out to your local law enforcement partners and help you conduct training.
 They will do that.
 They will help to identify threats as well.
-They will help to provide recommendations around mitigation plans and securing the facilities, and in some cases, they also will provide additional resources as far as, maybe they’ll stay in the area longer, maybe they will do some drive-bys in their squad cars, you can read in an article like this how they made the decision on which car to buy.
-And sometimes they will come onsite and walk the halls of your organization’s structure.
+They will help to provide recommendations around mitigation plans and securing the facilities, and in some cases, they also will provide additional resources as far as, maybe they’ll stay in the area longer, maybe they will do some drive-bys in their squad cars, and sometimes they will come onsite and walk the halls of your organization’s structure.